 - You will also need another review with a hospital specialist at one month to check your treatment plan and make sure your asthma is well managed.

 - One in six people who have an asthma attack needs hospital care again within just two weeks.
 If you've been recently hospitalised, it's important you know what things you can do to help avoid future attacks and cut your risk of ending up back in hospital.

 Don't ignore it if your symptoms are getting worse

 Asthma attacks are the result of symptoms getting gradually worse over a few days that you may not have noticed.
 Needing to use your reliever inhaler more than three times a week may suggest that your asthma is not as well managed as it could be.
 If your asthma symptoms are getting worse or you're using your reliever inhaler more, don't ignore it.

 Make an urgent appointment to see your GP, asthma nurse or consultant within 24 hours.

 Reduce your risk - take our test

-Our asthma attack risk test is designed to give you a clear picture of whether you need to take better care of your asthma right now.
-It takes about a minute to complete and will ask you questions based on the underlying factors that have been shown to raise your risk.
+Our asthma attack risk checker is designed to give you a clear picture of whether you need to take better care of your asthma right now.
+It takes about 3 minutes to complete and will ask you questions based on the underlying factors that have been shown to raise your risk.
 It will use your answers to identify whether you're at:

 - highly increased risk